 1. How many and what type of letters of recommendation are needed?

-No more than three (3) letters may be submitted.
-They should be no longer than 2 pages each, single-spaced and typed in a 12 point font.
+No more than three (3) other statements of support may be submitted.
 The letters should reflect the attributes of the nominee in the most positive light and in accordance with the LAA qualifications.
-Letters of recommendation should be strategically solicited as only three (3) letters will be accepted.
-The three (3) letters should come from individuals who can best describe and attest to the nominee's performance in meeting the objectives of this award.
+Statements of support should be strategically solicited as only three (3) letters will be accepted.
+The three (3) statements should come from individuals who can best describe and attest to the nominee's performance in meeting the objectives of this award.

 2. Does the nominee need to have worked for a certain number of years as a librarian to be eligible?